soundwanders/etchasketch/README.md

 - Added Event Listener to each div, on mouse enter a function is executed that changes the background color of the grid square
     -Draw function uses an if else statement to target each div box on the grid container -On target of the boxes, change the background color of the div's within the grid container to imitate coloring
-- Used a Switch statement, declaring each cases' ID as a different button functions
+- Used a Switch statement, declaring each cases' ID to be the different functions attached to the buttons.
-- Added the different Brush colors and Eraser to the Draw function's if, else statement -Checks for Brush color, then changes background color depending on current brush
+- Added the different Brush colors and Eraser to the Draw function's if, else statement -Checks against cases to determine brush color, then changes background color according to the selection returned.